drhinternet/aol_bounce_hot_patch/README.markdown

 ### Hot Patch Already Deployed

 On March 23, 2016 DRH pushed a hot patch out to in support GreenArrow Engine installations.
-This hot patch updates GreenArrow's bounce processor to correclty classify these bounces.
+This hot patch updates GreenArrow's bounce processor to correctly classify these bounces.

 There were a handful of installations that we were unable to hot patch on that day.
 We're contacting the owners of those installations directly to arrange to have the hot patch installed.